 The Board is responsible for the Company's investment strategy and performance, although day-to-day management of the Company's affairs, including the management of the Company's portfolio, has been delegated to third-party service providers.
-An explanation of the performance of the Company is given in the Chairman's statement and Investment Manager's review above.
+An explanation of the performance of the Company is given in the Chairman's statement on pages 8 to 9 and Investment Manager's review on pages 10 to 12.